GeoDerp/uconsole-cm5-opensuse-microos/README.md

 **Solution:** We implemented a **GPIO Pin Swap** in the Device Tree.
 We mapped the "ID Pin" to the real Hardware Reset pin and pulled it LOW.
 This forces the driver into "Old Panel" detection mode, which triggers a specific toggle sequence on the "ID Pin" (actually the Reset Pin).
 This alternative sequence proves physically robust on every boot.

 ### 2. PMIC Interrupt Latching (The Boot Loop)
 **Problem:** Pressing the power button to turn *on* the device latches the "Short Press" interrupt bit in the AXP221 PMIC.
-When Linux boots, the polling script reads this "1" and immediately triggers a shutdown.
-**Solution:** The `axp221-monitor.sh` script now implements a **Safety Interlock**:
-1. Waits for I2C bus availability.
-2. Attempts to clear the IRQ register (`0x44`) up to 5 times.
+On some units, this bit gets stuck HIGH (`0xFF` readback), causing the monitoring script to think the button is constantly pressed.
-3.  **Fatal Exit:** If the IRQ cannot be cleared (stuck high), the script **exits** instead of entering the monitoring loop.
-This prevents the infinite reboot cycle.
+**Solution:** The `axp221-monitor.sh` script implements a safety check.
+If it cannot clear the IRQ on startup, it **exits** instead of entering the monitoring loop.
+This prevents the infinite reboot cycle, but disables the "Tap" functionality.
-4.  **Safety Delay:** A 30-second sleep is added before the first poll to allow user intervention.

 ### 3. Driver Unbind Crash
 **Problem:** The standard `shutdown` command attempts to unbind device drivers.
 Unbinding the AXP20x I2C driver kills all child regulators immediately, cutting power to the CPU/RAM before the filesystem syncs.
 **Solution:** The `axp221-poweroff.sh` script uses `i2cset -f` (Force Mode) to write the shutdown command directly to the PMIC *without* unbinding the driver.
 This maintains system power stability until the very last moment.

+## Known Limitations

+*   **Reboot Behavior:** The `reboot` command may fully power off the device instead of restarting it.
+This is a behavior of the AXP221 PMIC integration on this board.
+You must press the power button to turn it back on.
+*   **Startup Sequence:** The device boots to a **TTY Login Prompt** (text mode).
+You must log in (user: `geo`) to automatically start the graphical interface (Sway).
+*   **Sleep/Hibernate:** Not currently supported due to missing RTC drivers and swap space.